renakdup/simple-dic/README.md

 # Simple DI Container for WordPress
-Simple DI Container with auto-wiring allows you to easily use it in your WordPress plugins and themes.
+Simple DI Container with auto-wiring in a single file allows you to easily use it in your WordPress plugins and themes.

 ## Why choose Simple DI Container?
-1. Easy to integrate into your WordPress project, just copy 1 file.
+1. Easy to integrate into your WordPress project, just copy one file.
 2. Simple DI Container hasn't any dependencies on other scripts or libraries.
 3. Supports auto-wiring.
 4. Allow you following the best practices for developing your code.